Aaron24000/Aaron24000/README.md

 ### Hi there, I'm [Aaron Nobles][website] 👋

-## I'm an IT Professional, computer geek and web developer!
+## I'm an IT Professional, computer geek and networking enthusiast!

-[- 🌱 I’m currently learning AWS microservices and applying them][repo]
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Become AWS certified, create more scalable web apps on AWS
+- 🥅 2021 Goals: Become CCNA certified, learn Network automation using Python
 - ⚡ Fun fact: I love to go to the gym

 ### Connect with me: